 Grown only in the tropics, oil palm trees produce high-quality oil used in food products, detergents, cosmetics and even biofuels.
 In developing countries, palm oil is used primarily for cooking.
-While it is less frequent in the US, this type of oil is present in more than half of all packaged products Americans consume.
+As an export, it is present in more than half of all packaged products Americans consume.

 Unfortunately, the rise of palm oil exploitation has also had a negative impact on the planet.
 Large areas of tropical forests and other ecosystems were taken down and replaced by vast monoculture oil palm plantations, as reported by the World Wildlife Fund (WWF).

-In order to be sustainable, the entire palm oil industry has to become more transparent and easier to follow and track throughout the supply chain.
+To be sustainable, the entire palm oil industry must become more transparent and the product needs to be easier to follow and track throughout the supply chain.

 The answer is traceability.
-Traceability is the key to product life cycle, enabling fair trade, maximizing available resources and reducing waste.
-Its data can also be used to track and better manage raw materials, resources, waste, inventory, and more.
+As the key to product life cycle, traceability can enable fair trade, maximize available resources and reduce waste.
+Its data can also be used to track and better manage raw materials, resources, waste, inventory and more.

-With traceability implemented directly in the palm oil industry’s key sectors, all stages of the process, such as transformation, transportation, manufacturing and commercialization, will be tracked and verified.
-This means better practices as well as the ability to quickly identify and target underperforming members, illegal activity or counterfeiting, to ultimately obtain a sustainable, certified and transparent palm oil production, from field to mill.
+With traceability implemented directly in the palm oil industry’s key sectors, all stages of the process, such as transformation, transportation, manufacturing and commercialization, can be tracked and verified.
+This means better practices as well as the ability to quickly identify and target underperforming players and illegal activity such as counterfeiting, to ultimately obtain sustainable, certified and transparent palm oil production, from field to mill.

-GeoTraceability has created a platform that offers value not only to the mill, but also to smallholder suppliers, simultaneously:
+OPTEL’s GeoTraceability technology has created a platform that offers value not only to the mill, but also to smallholder suppliers, simultaneously:

 When they rely on external suppliers, from farmers’ groups to individual smallholders or agents, one of the main issues for palm oil mills is also effectively engaging, mapping and managing the supply base.
-There are many demands for palm companies: Knowing suppliers, implementing supply chain traceability, mitigating environmental impacts, and creating positive results for the local community, to name a few.
-At the same time, the palm sector must deal with narrow profit margins, with limited resources, which doesn’t create immediate value for the business.
+There are many demands for palm companies, such as knowing suppliers, implementing supply chain traceability, mitigating environmental impacts, and creating positive results for the local community.
+At the same time, the palm sector must deal with narrow profit margins and limited resources.

-GeoTraceability offers cost-efficient tools and training for mapping and surveying external suppliers, combined with field-to-mill traceability which allows mills to monitor individual farmers output, overselling and underselling, quality and speed of delivery.
-Farmers get an individual field productivity improvement plan, overseen by a professional agronomist and made for their specific fields and needs.
+OPTEL’s GeoTraceability solutions offers cost-efficient tools and training for mapping and surveying external suppliers, combined with field-to-mill traceability, which allows mills to monitor individual farmers’ output, overselling and underselling, quality and speed of delivery.
+As part of the solution, farmers get an individual field productivity improvement plan, overseen by a professional agronomist and made for their specific fields and needs.

-In February 2018, GeoTraceability’s expertise and technologies also allowed Golden Agri‑Resources (GAR), a leading group of palm oil plantation companies, to finish mapping all their suppliers to their own mills (44), covering more than 600,000 hectares of estates and accounting for 39 percent of GAR’s total supply of palm oil.
-This is one of the many accomplishments of GeoTraceability, and its vision of making data accessible and actionable, as well as assisting suppliers, including small- and medium-sized mills, in compiling traceability information.
-GeoTraceability helps organizations make informed decisions about investments in sourcing processes and their supply chains, supporting smallholder farmers and small-scale producers.
+In February 2018, OPTEL’s GeoTraceability technologies also allowed Golden Agri‑Resources (GAR), a leading group of palm oil plantation companies, to finish mapping all their suppliers to their own mills (44), covering more than 600,000 hectares of estates and accounting for 39 percent of GAR’s total supply of palm oil.
+This is one of the many success stories made possible by the GeoTraceability solution and its ability to make data accessible and actionable.
+The solution helps organizations make informed decisions about investments in sourcing processes and their supply chains, supporting smallholder farmers and small-scale producers.

-GAR and GeoTraceability have developed an inclusive approach to improving supply chain transparency, which allows all suppliers to join regardless of their current level of supplier knowledge.
-“The most progressive palm producers are now sending a message that in the near future, non-transparent sourcing will not be acceptable.
-The mills that engage with buyer support programs now will be the ones who see maximum benefit later”, said Mr. Pierre Courtemanche, President of GeoTraceability.
+The GAR-OPTEL partnership took an inclusive approach to improving supply chain transparency, which allows all suppliers to join regardless of their current level of supplier knowledge.
+“The most progressive palm producers are now sending a message that soon, non-transparent sourcing will not be acceptable.
+The mills that engage with buyer support programs now will be the ones who see maximum benefit later,” said Pierre Courtemanche, Sustainability and Supply Chain Strategist at OPTEL.

-Thanks to GeoTraceability’s advancements in traceability technologies, the palm oil industry, among many others, will continue to benefit from precise field mapping and complete tracking of the movements across the supply chain, with improved visibility on all operations.
-Not only will the palm oil business continue to expand, but it will also become more sustainable, which, as we all know, will benefit both the palm oil industry and the rest of the world.
+Thanks to traceability technologies such as OPTEL’s GeoTraceability, the palm oil industry, among many others, will continue to benefit from precise field mapping and complete tracking of movements across the supply chain, with improved visibility on all operations.
+As a result, not only will the palm oil business continue to expand, but it will also become more sustainable, which will benefit both the industry and the planet.